skalutki/Simply-editor2021/readme.md

 ## General info

 This project is being developed in progress of course **_WTF: Co ten frontend_**.
-This project show how to use Local Storage in small exapmle
+This project show how to use Local Storage in small example

 ## Technologies